Spiky-73/BetterInventory/Readme.md

 This mods adds small features designed to improve the player Inventory and all the systems around it.
 I STRONGLY ADVISE you to read the mod configs to learn about all the features and enable/disable them.
-Feel free to suggest new feature in the Steam Workshop page or by creating a new issues on Gihtub.
+Feel free to suggest new features I you think of any!

 Keep in mind, this mod is still in developement.
-If you find a bug, please report it on the Steam Workshop page or Gihtub.
+If you find a bug, please report it here or on the Steam Workshop page.

-Visit the [Steam Workshop Page](https://steamcommunity.com/sharedfiles/filedetails/?id=3074374647) if you wish to download and use this mod.
+Visit the [Steam Workshop page](https://steamcommunity.com/sharedfiles/filedetails/?id=3074374647) if you wish to download and use this mod.

 ## Key Features